 The 19th Nepean is once again selling poinsettias.
 They must be ordered in advance before Dec 8th by contacting Scouter Lampson at 613-894-1496 or email@example.com.
 They will be available for pickup at the community centre during the tree sale on Dec 11th, 2021, 9am – noon.

 Saturday, December 11th 9am-12pm

 Balsam and Fraser Fir Trees

-Cash only, $60, exact change.
+Cash only, $65, exact change preferred.